jp-mess/vae-color-article/index.md

 # About the author

-I created this ML algorithm during my spare time, initially to re-color old film photographs my dad took in Patagonia, which came out poorly because he opted to use the most old fashioned (and pretentious) film camera he could possibly find.
+I created this ML algorithm during my spare time, initially to re-color old film photographs my dad took in Patagonia, which came out poorly because he decided to use the most old fashioned (and pretentious) film camera he could find.
 GIMP / photoshop was not enough to fix these pictures, some of which are at the bottom of this page.

 The first section of this article investigates the initial problem, and how I found it different from traditional white balance.
 The second and third sections are about dataset generation and model training.
 The variational autoencoders aside, I think anyone with a background in python programming should be able to follow this pretty easily.